-As required by Section 14A of the Securities Exchange Act of 1934, at our 2011 Annual Meeting of Stockholders, our stockholders voted, in an advisory manner, on a proposal to approve our named executive officer compensation.
-This was our most recent stockholder advisory vote to approve named executive officer compensation.
-The proposal was approved by our stockholders, receiving approximately 75% of the vote of the stockholders present in person or represented by proxy and voting at the meeting.
-We considered this vote to be a ratification of our current executive compensation policies and decisions and therefore did not make any significant changes to our executive compensation policies and decisions based on the vote.
+As required by Section 14A of the Securities Exchange Act of 1934, at our 2012 Annual Meeting of Stockholders, our stockholders voted, in an advisory manner, on a proposal to approve our Named Executive Officer compensation.
+This was our most recent stockholder advisory vote to approve Named Executive Officer compensation.
+The proposal was approved by our stockholders, receiving approximately 78% of the vote of the stockholders present in person or represented by proxy and voting at the meeting.
+The Board and Compensation Committee considered this vote to be a ratification of our current executive compensation policies and decisions.
+The Board and Compensation Committee considered the results of the vote in connection with the annual review of our compensation programs, but did not make any significant changes to our executive compensation policies and decisions based on the vote.